topclaudy/eloquent-mutators/README.md

 ### `preg_replace:pattern,replacement[,limit]`
 Perform a regular expression search and replace on the attribute.

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/topclaudy/eloquent-mutators/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/topclaudy/eloquent-mutators/tags).